and-ber/GetData_CourseProject/README.md

 The purpose of the code is basically to load the data "Human Activity Recognition Using Smartphones Dataset, Version 1.0" and perform the following tasks:

-1. Merges the training and the test sets to create one data set
+1. Merge the training and the test sets to create one data set
 2. Assign descriptive activity names to name the activities in the data set, as per file "activity_labels.txt"
-3. Extracts only the measurements on the mean and standard deviation for each measurement
+3. Extract only the measurements on the mean and standard deviation for each measurement
-4. Appropriately labels the data set variables with descriptive names as per file "features.txt"
+4. Appropriately label the data set variables with descriptive names as per file "features.txt"
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject
 6. Sort the data per subject and per activity and write them in two files, respectively in txt and csv